Create a Site-to-Site connection using the Azure portal (classic)

 See the following links for configuration information:

-- For links to device configuration settings, see Validated VPN Devices.
+For links to device configuration settings, see Validated VPN Devices.
 The device configuration links are provided on a best-effort basis.
 It's always best to check with your device manufacturer for the latest configuration information.
+The list we provide shows the versions we have tested.
+If your OS is not on that list, it is still possible that the version is compatible.
+Check with your device manufacturer to verify that OS version for your VPN device is compatible.

-- For information about IPsec/IKE parameters, see About VPN devices and IPsec/IKE parameters for Site-to-Site VPN gateway connections.
+For information about IPsec/IKE parameters, see About VPN devices and IPsec/IKE parameters for Site-to-Site VPN gateway connections.
+This link shows information about IKE version, Diffie-Hellman Group, Authentication method, encryption and hashing algorithms, SA lifetime, PFS, and DPD, in addition to other parameter information that you need to complete your configuration.

 8. Create the connection